 Commentators say Jesus Death could be as early as Wednesday because the year Jesus died there was a special or high Sabbath one or two days before the normal weekly Sabbath.

 The word as used by the Jews means rest.
 They had weekly Sabbaths and some special Sabbaths that could any day of the week.

 Matthew 21:1-28:20, Mark 13:1-16:20, Luke 19:1-24:53, John 11:1-21-25

 Jesus was in the tomb three days and three nights.

-Hebrew dates starts at dusk, so Hebrew dates can overlap 2 Roman days, depending on the time of day):
+The Hebrew day start’s at dusk, so a Hebrew day can overlap 2 Roman days, depending on the time of day):